15 Jan What Supplements Should You Take?

-Here are five of the most common supplements I recommend and why:
+Here are five of the most common supplements we recommend and why:

-It’s important to consume Omega 3 and Omega 6 in balanced ratios but unfortunately, many of us consume too much Omega 6 and not enough Omega 3 – this can lead to increased inflammation.
+It’s important to consume Omega 3 and Omega 6 in balanced ratios but unfortunately, many of us consume too much Omega 6 and not enough Omega 3.
+This can lead to increased inflammation which promotes a range of health issues.
 Omega 3 essential fats are required for countless functions across the body including heart and brain health.

 Deficiency is a common cause of dry skin.
-There are few good sources of Omega 3 essential fats in the diet and a good quality, high strength Omega 3 supplement is something I recommend to most of my clients.
+There are few good sources of Omega 3 essential fats in the diet and a good quality, high strength Omega 3 supplement is something we recommend to most of our clients.

-If you’re in good health, take a maintenance dose of 2.5g per day and ensure your fish oil supplement is IFOS certified to ensure purity and freshness.
-I recommend Enerzona’s Omega 3 RX.
-Not that you should not take omega 3 if you are also taking blood thinning medications such as Warfarin.
+If you’re in good health, take a maintenance dose of 2g per day and ensure your fish oil supplement is IFOS certified to ensure purity and freshness.
+We recommend Enerzona’s Omega 3 RX.
+You should not take omega 3 if you are also taking blood thinning medications such as Warfarin.

 Many of us are deficient in vitamin D due to lack of exposure to sunlight.
 Deficiency can be assessed using a simple blood test – if you suspect you may be deficient ask your GP to test you or get tested privately.
 Alternatively, you can purchase a simple and affordable at home test kit.
 Common symptoms of deficiency include lower back pain, muscle weakness, muscle aches, fatigue but you can be deficient and experience no symptoms at all.